aarushiarya/minio-idp/README.md

 #### 6. If access_token is valid, Minio returns temporary credentials comprising of Access key, Secret key and Session token and expiry time.

+## Configuring Identity Provider with Client Grants
+Client Credentials Grant is suitable for machine-to-machine authentication or for a client making requests to an API that does not require the user’s permission.
+To read more, go to the [documentation](https://docs.wso2.com/display/IS510/Client+Credentials+Grant).

+Configure Identity Provider wso2

+## Setting Identity Provider Information in Minio Server
+#### Changes in Minio

+## Example Code for Clients